EarthWalkSoftware/kaptain-debian/README.md

 ### NOTE:

-The version of [Kaptain](http://kaptain.sourceforge.net/) used for the *kaptain-debian* container is a slightly modified version ( *0.73-2* ) of the source distribution from [mviereck/kaptain](https://github.com/mviereck/kaptain) at [GitHub](https://github.com).
+The version of [Kaptain](http://kaptain.sourceforge.net/) used for the *kaptain-debian* container is a slightly modified version ( *0.73-2* ) of the source from [mviereck/kaptain](https://github.com/mviereck/kaptain) at [GitHub](https://github.com).
 For more details about this release, refer to [mviereck/kaptain](https://github.com/mviereck/kaptain).
 For an example how how it is used, refer to [mviereck/x11docker](https://github.com/mviereck/x11docker).

 _____________________